Luiz-Monad/tailwindcss-color-suite/README.md

 ```

-If you're using Svelte, then instead add Color Suite config to Svelte configuration:
+If you're using Svelte, then also add Color Suite config to Svelte configuration:

 ```js
 // svelte.config.js